 Are you new to the whole UU experience?
 Here’s what you can expect from a Sunday service.
 Every church is unique, like the people in it, and in some cases the celebrant leading the service may do things a little differently, but these are the common elements of our services:

 - Hymns: Our UU hymnals contain a wide variety of inspirational music from many cultures.

 - Chalice Lighting: The chalice is a candle or flame in a bowl or dish.
 It is our denominational symbol.
 There’s a great pamphlet in the hall brochure rack that will tell you all about the history of the chalice and how it came to be our symbol.
 We light the chalice near the beginning of each service.

 - Story for All Ages: This will usually be led by the speaker or Director of Religious Education.
 It allows the children present to hear an abridged version of the sermon topic suited just to their ages before they break off into their Religious Education classes (like Sunday School).
 When the children leave for the classrooms, they collect canned goods and non-perishable food items for a local depository.
 If you are visiting, please don’t feel obliged to contribute.

-- Sermons/Talks: Since UUCC currently is a lay led congregation, we regularly have guest ministers, speakers and even members of our own congregation who deliver thought-provoking and stirring sermons or talks from a variety of religious and spiritual traditions.
+- Sermons/Talks: Since UUCC currently is a lay-led congregation, we regularly have guest ministers, speakers and even members of our own congregation who deliver thought-provoking and stirring sermons or talks from a variety of religious and spiritual traditions.
 We guarantee no two Sundays are ever alike!
 We also have an archive of sermons available.

+September through May we have educational forums that start at 11:30 each Sunday (except for Community Sundays).
 We hope you enjoy and benefit from a visit with us.
 If there is anything we can do to make your visit more accommodating please don’t hesitate to let our Greeter know.